microsoft/botframework-components/packages/Recognizers/ConversationLanguageUnderstanding/js/README.md

 2. Open the Package Manager in Composer.

-3. Search for `ConversationLanguageUnderstandingRecognizer` and install the package.
+3. Search for `Microsoft.Bot.Components.Recognizers.CLURecognizer` and install the package.

 ## Configuration
 To enable the Conversation Language Understanding recognizer, complete the following steps: